websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

    true
    ```

 The provided `api` defines an OSGi service type that is then implemented by the `able.impl` module, which in turn is used by the provided `portlet`.
+Now that everything's deployed, for the purposes of learning how to do this, you can go through the process of discovering the details of a service you want to override.

 ## Gathering OSGi Service and Reference Details